 I took one myself and reopened the bar at seven.

 “We’ve completed our purchase,” said John Faulkner sticking his head in the bar door as I filled the ice bucket.
-We will be down shortly to celebrate and perhaps you can give us a few tips on furniture shops etc.”
+“We will be down shortly to celebrate and perhaps you can give us a few tips on furniture shops etc.”

 I nodded and waved as I put on a newly arrived Roxy Music album brought over by Mickey Jingles.
 Dad always let him stay in the hotel at a special price in return for playing guitar during dinner before he went off to perform in other bars and clubs around the area.

 The Faulkner tribe certainly delivered on their intent and for me a pleasant surprise.
 When settling up their bar and food tab, they presented me with a list of items they needed for their Rocamar penthouse.
-It included everything you could imagine for a new apartment including curtains and sunbeds and they wanted someone to escort them to the various shops to translate.
+It included everything you could imagine for a new apartment, including curtains and sunbeds and they wanted someone to escort them to the various shops to translate.
 It was perfect work for David Rowcroft from whom I would eventually receive a percentage.

 I tossed up whether to head out for a night on the town or go to bed.
 After wiping everything down, I turned off the bar lights and went to my room to shower and think it through.
 I’d emerged from the bathroom wrapped in a towel when the window curtain was quietly pushed aside, and a barefoot decorated with red painted nails appeared over the sill.
 It was followed by its shapely owner dressed in the skimpiest of nighties, long blonde hair flowing halfway down her back.